python-semantic-release/python-semantic-release/docs/configuration.rst

 ``assets (List[str])``
 """"""""""""""""""""""

-One or more paths to additional assets that should be attached to VCS releases.
+One or more paths to additional assets that should committed to the remote repository in addition to any files modified by writing the new version.

 **Default:** ``[]``